mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

    /hfree -w <*wild*table*>
    ;hfree has a -s switch which shows the action taken, as the other hashtable commands have

 With the -w switch you can specify a wildcard pattern.
 All matching tables will be freed.
-If you already deleted a table and try to delete it again, “hfree tablename” halts your script.
-You must either use $hget(tablename) to verify the table’s existence, or use -w without a wildcard. “hfree -w tablename_without_wildcards”
+If you already deleted a table and try to delete it again, "hfree tablename" halts your script.
+You must either use $hget(tablename) to verify the table's existence, or use -w without a wildcard. "hfree -w tablename_without_wildcards"

 Searching For A Item And Value Pair
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~